nmeri17/suphle-docs/src/docs/v1/service-coordinators/index.md

 ### Validator adapters

 Suphle employs an agnostic approach to underlying validator.
 This means the rules are merely expected to conform to whatever active validation library is connected under the hood.
 The default library in use is that of Illuminate.
-This makes all rules defined on [that doc](https://laravel.com/docs/8.x/validation#available-validation-rules) are equally applicable in Suphle.
-To gain access to rules you're more conversant it, you want to replace this default with another library by implementing the `Suphle\Contracts\Requests\RequestValidator` interface and connecting it as an [interface loader](/docs/v1/container/#interface-loaders).
+This makes all rules defined on [that doc](https://laravel.com/docs/8.x/validation#available-validation-rules) equally applicable in Suphle.
+To gain access to a rule collection you're more conversant with, you want to replace this default with another library by implementing the `Suphle\Contracts\Requests\RequestValidator` interface and connecting it as an [interface loader](/docs/v1/container/#interface-loaders).

 ```php
 namespace Suphle\Contracts\Requests;